Trust the Top Google Reviewed Domestic Violence Defense Attorneys in Clearwater.

 If you have an injunction in place against you after a domestic violence charge, and the person who filed the injunction has contacted you, you should contact us.
 Although you may not be doing anything wrong, the petitioner may seek to have you arrested based on any contact.
 Although the petitioner is not in violation by calling you, you may have a basis for a rehearing to remove the injunction.
 The courts do not appreciate petitioners contacting those who they have sought to have a protective order against.
 The very reason the protective order is in place is to protect someone who claims to be legitimately afraid and in danger.

 If you or someone you know is in need of an attorney to assist with a protection order (injunction), call the Law Offices of Powers Sellers & Finkelstein, PLC for a free evaluation.
-Our attorneys are experienced domestic violence defense attorneys who can assist whether you are defending an injunction in the Clearwater, St. Petersburg, Tarpon Springs, Largo or Tampa Bay areas.
+Our Domestic Violence Defense Attorney are experienced attorneys who can assist whether you are defending an injunction in the Clearwater, St. Petersburg, Tarpon Springs, Largo or Tampa Bay areas.
 Call us for a free evaluation at (727) 531-2926 anytime, 24-7!

 According to Florida law, domestic violence battery is any unlawful touching of a person classified as a family or household member by Section 741.28 of Florida Statutes.
 This type of offense is prosecuted throughout the State of Florida with penalties and long-term consequences far exceeding that of a regular battery charge.
 This is why you NEED a lawyer.
 Some common defense strategies in domestic violence include: